Benisly History, Family Crest & Coats of Arms

 Early Origins of the Benisly family

 The surname Benisly was first found in Norfolk and Suffolk, where they had been granted lands by King William after the Norman Conquest in 1066.
 They are descended from Benzelius, Archbishop of Upsal in the Viking kingdom of Sweden.
 Benzelinus accompanied William Conqueror into England.
 There are now 28 different forms of spelling of this name.

 Early History of the Benisly family

-Another 71 words (5 lines of text) are included under the topic Early Benisly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Benisly research.
+Another 36 words (3 lines of text) covering the years 154 and 1548 are included under the topic Early Benisly History in all our PDF Extended History products and printed products wherever possible.

 Benisly Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Bensley, Bensely, Benseley, Benesle, Bensle, Benslie, Benslee, Benisly, Benslow, Beanslie, Binslie and many more.

 Early Notables of the Benisly family (pre 1700)